donguree/hal-libs-header/documentation_mo/source/security/sstr.rst

 -------------------
 .. image:: resource/provisioning_key_data_which_is_stored_in_REE.PNG

-| TV will read the key from the sedata when tv turns on first time
+| TV will read the key from the sedata when tv turns on first time.

 | The keys included in the sedata are pre-encrypted key data, which can be decrypted in SeStore TA.